 — Robert M. Raitt is a Michigan Super Lawyer.
 He has been a Michigan Association for Justice officer for the past five years.
 He has been a speaker and moderator at various seminars for the State Bar of Michigan, the National Business Institute, as well as the Michigan Association for Justice.
 In practice, Bob is successful in receiving many jury verdicts, arbitration awards and negotiated settlements with very favorable results for his clients.

 — Photo courtesy of Creative Commons, by Solidether

 Michigan Auto Law is the largest law firm exclusively handling car accident, truck accident and motorcycle accident cases throughout the entire state.
-We have offices in Southfield, Detroit, Ann Arbor, Grand Rapids and Sterling Heights.
+We have offices in Farmington Hills, Detroit, Ann Arbor, Grand Rapids and Sterling Heights.
 For more information, please read our law firm quick facts, or call (800) 777-0028 for a free consultation with an insurance lawyer.